The Center-State finance is a confusing topic unless you have come across the above figure.

-The Center-State finances is a confusing topic.
-Most of the states depend on the center for the large chunk of their revenue.
-There are different channels through which the center transfer funds to states.
+Most of the states depend on the centre for the large chunk of their revenue.
+There are different channels through which the centre transfer funds to states.
 With many organizations like Finance Commission(FC), else while Planning Commission(PC) and the present NITI Aayog involved, people are only confused.
-Besides there are many formulae like the Gadgil-Mukherjee formula and Finance Commission formula.
-No, not over; we should also know about Special Category States!
+Besides, there are many formulae like the Gadgil-Mukherjee formula and Finance Commission formula.
+No, not over; we should also know about the Special Category States!

-How do States get revenue from the Center?
+How do States get revenue from the Center (now)?

 - States’ share of taxes and Duties (As per Finance Commission recommendations)